Why You Might Want to Fund an HSA Instead of an IRA

 - Contribution limits are lower than for an IRA.

 - HSAs have no required minimum distributions while IRAs do.

 Funding an HSA Instead of an IRA or 401k

 If I had a limited amount of money to save, I would save in this order:

 - Fund my 401(k) plan to take advantage of any employer match.

 - Use any savings above the match amount to fund an HSA account.

 - Use savings above that to fund a traditional or ROTH IRA, or use for additional 401k contributions.

 Want to open an HSA account?
-Contact your insurance agent to see if you can get a qualified high deductible health insurance plan, then check out this list of HSA providers.
+Contact your insurance agent to see if you can get a qualified high deductible health insurance plan.